NSVEGUR/sveltekit-flask/README.md

 ## Introduction

-This is a hybrid Sveltekit + Python app that uses Sveltekit as the frontend and Flask as the API backend.
+This is a hybrid Sveltekit + Flask Python app that uses Sveltekit as the frontend and Flask as the API backend.
 One great use case of this is to write Sveltekit apps that use Python AI libraries on the backend.

 ## How It Works

 The Python/Flask server is mapped into to Next.js app under `/api/`.

-This is implemented using [`hook.server.ts` rewrites](https://github.com/vercel/examples/blob/main/python/nextjs-flask/next.config.js) to map any request to `/api/:path*` to the Flask API, which is hosted in the `/api` folder.
+This is implemented using [`hook.server.ts` handleFetch](https://github.com/vercel/examples/blob/main/python/nextjs-flask/next.config.js) to map any request to `/api/:path*` to the Flask API, which is hosted in the `/api` folder.

 On localhost, the rewrite will be made to the `127.0.0.1:3000` port, which is where the Flask server is running.